nikonorovi/lemp/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+How to use your role:
 ```
-- hosts: Test
+---
-  become_user: root
+- hosts: all
   roles:
-    - ../../lemp-stack
+    - { role: lemp }
 ```
 License
 -------